Logo

 Title: PRR 606, A-5S, c.
 1946

 Description: Here is a photo by Forrest W. Trittenbach of Pennsylvania Railroad engine #606, an A-5S (0-4-0) switcher built in Juniata during November of 1917 and retired in December of 1948 after 31 years of faithful service.
-Note that the bell, the headlight, and the main driving rods have been removed in preparation for movement to the Recycling Center.
+Note that the bell, headlight, and main driving rods have been removed in preparation for scrapping.
 The exact date and the location are not recorded.
 Williams Collection.

 Photo Date: 8/15/1946 Upload Date: 3/7/2023 2:57:33 PM